 Once again, conviction, respect, and competence; strength.

-Whining, petulance, and manipulation; bitch.
+Whining, petulance, and manipulation; take your pick of pejorative, including bossy.

 Now write that down 100 times on the chalk board.